 Our team members recognize that moving can be especially difficult for an older adult with memory loss.
 To help alleviate some of the stress that comes with moving, every effort is made to create spaces that are comfortable and inviting.

-At Richfield Living, creating a homelike environment starts with our household approach to dementia care.
+At Richfield Living, creating a homelike environment for our Memory Care seniors starts with our household approach to dementia care.
 No more than 16 people reside in a memory care household.
 The surroundings help keep residents from feeling overwhelmed.
-Our memory care households feature stunning views of the mountains in the Roanoke Valley, as well as private rooms with private baths where residents have space for their favorite belongings.
+Our senior memory care households feature stunning views of the mountains in the Roanoke Valley, as well as private rooms with private baths where residents have space for their favorite belongings.
 These rooms are clustered around a shared living space that includes a ‘house’ kitchen, comfortable common areas, and security systems to help ensure resident safety.

 Other benefits the memory care household offers include: